Kingmaxx22/hsr-0cycle/Readme.md

 ## License

-This project does not currently have a license.
+This project is licensed under the BSD 3-Clause License.
+See the LICENSE file for details.